tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 3rd 🥉
 * **PGL Arlington Major** - 1st 🥇

-If you take a peek at the flags next to each of these player names, you may be able to deduce that last year's TI champions haven't had the smoothest year, geopolitically speaking.
-As the war began, Valve put the entire EEU DPC Tour 2 on hold and replaced it with a playoff bracket that would award DPC points, determine relegation slots, and figure out who goes to the Stockholm Major.
+If you take a peek at the flags next to each of those player names, you may be able to deduce that last year's TI champions haven't had the smoothest year, geopolitically speaking.
+As the war began, Valve put the entire EEU DPC Tour 2 on hold and replaced it with a playoff bracket that would award DPC points, determine relegation slots, and figure out who goes to the major.

 Stockholm was a wash for Spirit, understandably so, but they got their bearings come Arlington.
-And what a time to do it, because their last match was against eternal foe PSG.LGD.
-If you didn't catch this grand final series, [I highly recommend watching game 2.](https://www.twitch.tv/videos/1561728844?t=6h45m16s) Instant hall of fame contender.
+And what a time to do it, because their grand final opponent was eternal foe, PSG.LGD.
+If you didn't catch this series, [I highly recommend watching game 2.](https://www.twitch.tv/videos/1561728844?t=6h45m16s) Instant hall of fame contender.

 **What would success look like?** Two-timing à la OG would be pretty sweet.
-The problem: they're still pretty good.
+The problem: they're still very good.
 Lest we forget, OG coming into TI9 were... well let's just say there's a reason why detractors branded both their wins as 'flukes.'
-Spirit, on the other hand, won the last major and [True Sight was just released](https://www.youtube.com/watch?v=NFEwN1N3vvA) so everyone just got a refresher on how sick they were/are/will be.
+Spirit, on the other hand, won the last major and [TI10's True Sight was just released](https://www.youtube.com/watch?v=NFEwN1N3vvA) so everyone just got a refresher on how sick they were/are/will be.
 Safe to say there will be a lot more eyeballs on Spirit's drafts and gameplay this TI.

 A lot more eyeballs in the crowd, too.
 Because there's actually going to be one.